wso2/docs-apk/en/docs/control-plane/apk-as-gateway-in-apim/api-management/control-plane-api-management-overview.md

 ## Unsupported Features

+- Tenancy: Tenancy is not supported.
+Only super tenant is supported.
 - Application level rate limiting: Application level throttling is not supported.
 - Subscription level rate limiting: Subscription level throttling is not supported.
 - API Keys: API Keys generation and invocation API using API Keys are not supported.